joe-no-body/vsc-save-and-close-editor/README.md

 ### 1.0.0

-- Adds the command "Save and Close Editor".
+- Adds the command "File: Save and Close Editor".

+### 1.0.1

+- "File: Save and Close Editor" will only save if the active document is dirty.